 CountyCare utilizes the Crisis and Referral Entry Services (CARES) line for members, their family members, or other concerned parties seeking to refer members for Behavioral Health Crisis Services.
-The CARES line number 800-345-9049, TTY: 773-523-4504.
-The crisis line can also be reached by dialing CountyCare's Customer Service line 312-864-8200 and following the prompts connecting callers to the line or waiting for a Customer Service Representative to help you connect to the line.
+The CARES line number is 800-345-9049, TTY: 773-523-4504.
+The crisis line can also be reached by calling CountyCare's Member Services line at 312-864-8200 and following the prompts connecting callers to the line or waiting for a Member Services representative to help you connect to the line.